MicrosoftEdge/MSEdgeExplainers/PwaUriHandler/explainer.md

 ### Manifest Changes

 We propose adding a new _optional_ data field `url_handlers` to the manifest object.
 This data value will contain an array of URL handler declaration objects.
-Each object should contains a `base` string, an optional `paths` array of strings, and an optional `excludePaths` array of strings.
+Each object should contains a `base` string, an optional `paths` array of strings, and an optional `exclude_paths` array of strings.

 The `url_handlers` data serves as requests from the PWA to handle URLs.
 The browser should validate that the PWA has the authority to handle those URLs and then store the request for later use.
 On an OS that allows for deeper integration, the browser should also perform the URL handling registrations with the OS and keep them in sync with the app lifecycle.